cartesi/rollups-node/offchain/data/README.md

 ## Modifying the database schema

 To modify the database schema, you should edit the files in the `migration` dir.
-To more detail follow the instructions in [the diesel site](https://diesel.rs).
+For more details, please follow the instructions on [the diesel site](https://diesel.rs).

 ## Test